alexm610/RPN_Calculator/readme.txt

 AUGUST 21, 2022
 	- Need only one wire out of RAM into the A and B regs, just make sure you put the enable signal high only for one at a time!!

+NOVEMBER 21, 2022
+	- no longer using the rpn.v that has been created thus far, will be replaced with rpn.sv file that has same functionality thus far (only loading to the stack) but uses methods learned in CPEN 311
+	- RAM will be replaced with wizard-made memory file, as per CPEN 311 lab 3 (file will be built by quartus)
+	- with the new "enable = KEY[0]" system, we can also have a check for if SW[9] is high or low: if its high then that means a number is on the switches if its low, then that means an operation needs to happen, and read the switch value as an operation instead!